Hirsi Bulhan Farah: Somali Salvation Democratic Front

 These events led Bulhan to join the Somali Salvation Democratic Front (SSDF), the first resistance group against the authoritarian regime of Mohamed Siad Barre.
 Bulhan joined (and financially supported) the organization after his release from imprisonment.
 The Somali Salvation Democratic Front was founded by several army officers.
 It was a political and paramilitary umbrella organization, with its power base mainly in the Majeerteen clan.
 Bulhan immediately got a high ranking position due to his previous experience as a politician and his reputation, being a man of great respect.

 Some of the group's prominent founders were Abdullahi Yusuf Ahmed, Somalia's former military attaché to Moscow, and Abdullahi Ahmed Irro, a prominent general and founder of the National Academy for Strategy.
 Abdullahi Yusuf eventually became President of Somalia in 2004 and was the first elected president of Puntland, an autonomous state of northern Somalia, in July 1998.
 Irro later served as a Professor of Strategy at various Somali military institutes in the 1980s.
 He had a hand in formulating strategic training syllabi for senior military personnel, the presidential advisory councils, and legislators.
 He also played a leading role in forging working partnerships with several schools in Egypt, France, and the United States.
 Both men were cherished colleagues of Hirsi Bulhan Farah.

 Post-civil war

 After the Somali Transitional Federal Parliament was inaugurated in Nairobi, in 2004 the former minister was elected as interim chairman.

 Bulhan produced 10 children with his wife, Asli Osman Haji Djibril.
 One died at a young age and they currently have nine children together.
 He has one child with his second wife, Hali Haji Ahmed Farajar.

-Bulhan currently lives in Stockholm, Sweden and in Somalia.
-He participates in efforts to further stabilize and create a peaceful society in Somalia.
-He occasionally interviews with various Somali media outlets.
+Bulhan later lived in Stockholm, Sweden and in Somalia.
+He participated in efforts to further stabilize and create a peaceful society in Somalia.
+He occasionally interviewed with various Somali media outlets.

+Bulhan died on 2 February 2022.